shanpatel371/AdBlocker/README.md

        "condition": {"urlFilter": "*://<website_url>/*"}
    }
    ```
-3. **Appending to File**: The script then appends the generated rule to the `blocked_websites.json` file.
+3. **Appending to File**: The script then appends the generated rule to the `rules.json` file.
 If the file doesn't exist, it is created.

 4. **Exit**: Type 'exit' to stop the process and save the changes.

 ### Installation
-1. Clone the repository or download the script file.
+1. Clone the repository

 2. Install Python 3.x if you haven't already.
 You can download Python from [here](https://www.python.org/downloads/).

-3. Ensure you have permissions to read and write to the directory where the `blocked_websites.json` file will be saved.
+3. Ensure you have permissions to read and write to the directory where the `rules.json` file is saved.

 ### Usage
 1. Open a terminal or command prompt.